Greenford

-Greenford (/ˈgriːnfərd/) is a suburb in the London Borough of Ealing in west London, England, lying 11 mi west from Charing Cross.
-It has a population of 46,787 inhabitants, or 62,126 with the inclusion of Perivale.
+Greenford (/ˈgriːnfərd/) is a large town in the London Borough of Ealing in West London, London, England, lying 11 mi west from Charing Cross.
+It has a population of 46,787 inhabitants.

 Greenford is served by Greenford Station (London Underground Central Line and Greenford branch of the Great Western Railway mainline service).
 South Greenford mainline station (on the A40 Western Avenue, also on the Greenford branch of the GWR) is actually in Perivale.
 Neither station is in Greenford Town Centre (Greenford Broadway), which instead is served by many local buses.

 Nearby places include Yeading, Hanwell, Perivale, Southall, Northolt, Ealing, Sudbury and Sudbury Hill.
 The most prominent landmark in the suburb is Horsenden Hill, 279 ft above sea level.